onur/acme-client/README.md

 ```

 This command will generate a user key, domain key and X509 certificate signing
 request.
-It will register a new user account and identify domain ownership
+It will register a new user account and identify the domain ownership
-by putting required challenge token into `/var/www/.well-known/acme-challenge/`.
+by putting the required challenge token into `/var/www/.well-known/acme-challenge/`.
-And if everything goes well, it will save domain private key into `domain.key`
+If everything goes well, it will save the domain private key into `domain.key`
-and signed certificate into `domain.crt`.
+and the signed certificate into `domain.crt`.

-You can also use `--email` option to provide a contact addres on registration.
+You can also use the `--email` option to provide a contact adress on registration.